dfranklin02/SRL/docs/pages/motivation/anxiety.md

 Test Anxiety is not just about tests.
 It represents an experience of *negative thoughts* (worries and fears) *uncomfortable and unpleasant feelings* (anxiety) and *undesirable physiological responses* (increased heart rate) when people are evaluated in some way.
 When people experience **high anxiety,** they tend to worry a lot about failing or being evaluated poorly.
 They also may frequently feel “on edge” and as a result may avoid activities, such as completing homework or studying.
 Learners who experience high levels of anxiety may demonstrate diminished confidence in their ability to successfully complete an exam and may excessively worry about their performance.
 These reactions tend to negatively influence their learning on tests or other projects.

 Alternatively, learners with **low anxiety** may demonstrate confidence in their ability to complete a test.
 While they may feel nervous about a test, they do not let this affect their performance because they can effectively manage and control these feelings.
-To more effectively reduce your level of test anxiety, take the SRL survey by clicking here ***link to daacs.net***.
+To more effectively reduce your level of test anxiety, take the take the <a href="https://demo.daacs.net/">SRL survey.</a>

 ## WHY is test anxiety important?